5car/Multi-video-super-resolution/README.md

 # Multi-video-super-resolution
-super-resolution  integrating a camera array with video sequence
+Super-resolution  integrating a camera array with video sequence.
+The code is coming soon.